hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

    a candidate for a future unification of that trail. but currently there is so much specialization that that prospect is daunting.)

-   what to do in the case of failure *of* an ancillary operation was an area of mystery for a while. now we have this theoretical answer:
+   what to do in the case of failure *of* an operation-dependency was an area of mystery for a while. now we have this theoretical answer:

-   all relevant in-conditions to this problem are in terms of categories describing the classification and evaluation of the (operation-)
+   all relevant in-conditions to this problem are in terms of categories describing the classification and evaluation of the operation-depdency:
-   dependency:

      • the dependency itself is either required or optional (exactly one).